elastio/bon/website/src/reference/builder/member/overwritable.md

     .build();
 ```

-Overwrites like on the example above are generally considered to be bugs.
-However, there are several cases where this attribute may be useful.
+Overwrites like in the example above are generally considered bugs.
+However, there are several cases when this attribute may be useful.

+## Improving compile times

+This attribute simplifies the generated code.
+For example, it completely removes type states for [optional members](../../../guide/optional-members).

+If you'd like to improve your compile times, consider enabling overwrites with `#[builder(on(_, overwritable))]` and checking how much it helps.
+The difference is visible on a larger scale, especially for structs/functions with tens of optional members.

+It is a trade-off between the level of compile-time checks and compilation performance, so choose wisely ⚖️!

 ## Dummy values in tests